 Spondylolisthesis is a medical diagnosis to describe the forward slippage of one vertebral body in relation to the vertebra below.
 The spine is made of several motion segments stacked on top of one another to allow for smooth movement in all directions.
 Each of these segments has three major points of contact including two facet joints and an intervertebral disc.
 If the facet joint and intervertebral discs degenerate or experience trauma this could lead to abnormal motion and misalignment.
 Another common cause of spondylolisthesis often diagnosed and treated by the specialists at the Virginia Spine Institute is a stress fracture in the vertebra.

 Degenerative spondylolisthesis is caused by arthritic changes to the facet joints or degeneration of the intervertebral disc.
 With degenerative disc disease, intervertebral discs progressively break down.
-The discs lose hydration, there is decrease is disc height and function.
+The discs lose hydration, there’s a decrease in disc height and function.
 They are no longer able to provide good structural stability.
 Recall facet joints are part of the three-joint complex stabilizing the spine.
 As the facet joints degenerate small ligaments supporting the joint wear down and loosen.
 This laxity allows the joint to separate more often contributing to a slippage or spondylolisthesis.

-At the Virginia Spine Institute we do a comprehensive exam including a detailed medical history as well as physical exam.
-However to properly diagnose a spondylolisthesis weight bearing radiographs are required.
-Typical imaging studies include AP, lateral, flexion and extension lumbar views.
-These vital imaging studies allow your spinal specialists not only to diagnosis a spondylolisthesis but also grade the severity of this slippage.
+At the Virginia Spine Institute, we do a comprehensive exam including a detailed medical history as well as a physical exam.
+However, to properly diagnose a spondylolisthesis weight-bearing radiographs are required.
+Typical imaging studies include AP, lateral, flexion, and extension lumbar views.
+These vital imaging studies allow your spinal specialists not only to diagnose a spondylolisthesis but also to grade the severity of this slippage.
 There are 5 different grades of spondylolisthesis and the higher the grade the increased risk of neurologic symptoms.

-There are many different treatment options for spondylolisthesis depending on the severity of patients’ symptoms and the degree of slippage.
+There are many different treatment options for spondylolisthesis depending on the severity of the patient’s symptoms and the degree of slippage.
 Often, non-operative treatments are started initially.
-These include spine-specialized physical therapy, core strengthening, manual massage, dry needling, low impact exercise, and maintaining an overall healthy lifestyle.
+These include spine-specialized physical therapy, core strengthening, manual massage, dry needling, low-impact exercise, and maintaining an overall healthy lifestyle.

 If patients fail non-operative treatment or are developing worsening neurologic symptoms surgery is often discussed.
 There are many different approaches for surgical intervention which your spinal specialist at the Virginia Spine Institute will discuss with you in detail.
 The goal of surgical intervention is to stabilize the spine, alleviate pressure from the nerves, and correct any structural deformity.
 Every surgical plan is personalized to our patients depending on his or her symptoms or spinal needs.

-Here is a list of potential surgical options for spondylolisthesis:
+Here is a list of potential surgery options for spondylolisthesis: